audioxide/data/data/posts/20190911-reviews-bat-for-lashes-lost-girls.md

   entry in the Bat for Lashes discography.
 It's practically impossible not to recommend it to those who share Khan's affection for the '80s.
 week: 207
+blurb: A satisfying-yet-unspectacular entry in the Bat for Lashes discography.
+  Heartily recommended to those who share Khan's affection for the '80s.
 ---
 author: André
 review: >-